TSgthb/SQL_Projects/Analyzing Movies & Shows Data on OTT/README.md

 This project demonstrates the implementation of a data analysis pipeline for Netflix movies and TV shows using SQL Server to extract valuable insights and answer various business questions.
 </p>

+Jump to end for [Findings & Conclusions](https://github.com/TSgthb/SQL_Projects/tree/main/Analyzing%20Movies%20%26%20Shows%20Data%20on%20OTT#findings-and-conclusion).

 ## Project Objectives

-1. **Set up a database and populate it with the provided data by importing it from a tab-delimited file.**
+1. Set up a database and populate it with the provided data by importing it from a tab-delimited file.
-2. **Perform basic exploratory data analysis to understand dataset shape and distributions.**
+2. Perform basic exploratory data analysis to understand dataset shape and distributions.
-3. **Use advanced SQL concepts such as CTEs, window functions and subqueries to answer complex business questions and derive actionable insights.**
+3. Use advanced SQL concepts such as CTEs, window functions and subqueries to answer complex business questions and derive actionable insights.

 ## Project Structure